 Discover this lovely and fascinating church, half-hidden by the surrounding sand dunes.
 From the 16th to the 19th century, St Enodoc had almost completely disappeared, with the vicar and worshippers having to climb in through the roof for services!

-Thanks to reinforcement of the sand dunes, the church has since been uncovered and now sits proudly surrounded by the St Enodoc Golf Club.
+Thanks to the reinforcement of the sand dunes, the church has since been uncovered and now sits proudly surrounded by the St Enodoc Golf Club.
 It is also the last resting place of poet laureate, Sir John Betjeman.

 Catch your own dinner along some of the finest stretches of coastline in Cornwall.
 The waters surrounding Padstow are a rich fishing ground, where you can expect to catch anything from mackerel to cod and bass.